-Today, I will be talking about availability.
+This post is about availability.
 More specifically, Denial-of-Service protection.
-In a nutshell, as a network security guy working for a faster mobile content delivery, I will demystify the idea that DoS attacks are UDP’s fault, even though most of the people think otherwise.
+In a nutshell, as a network security guy working at Codavel for faster mobile content delivery, I will demystify the idea that DoS attacks are UDP’s fault, even though most of the people think otherwise.

 Availability is a top concern of any popular Internet service.
 As such, deploying networking systems that provide robustness to failure is crucial.
 While it is fairly easy to tackle problems related to hardware failure (mostly through redundancy mechanisms), ensuring the same robustness level when it comes to security exploits is a much more difficult task.